-Notes: OLS estimates of Eq.
-(1).
+Notes: OLS estimates of equation (1).
 In the placebo estimation the treatment group is made up with mothers born in Latin American countries.
 Controls are mothers born in other foreign countries.
-Standard errors are clustered at the mother's municipality of residence level, 121 clusters. \\\ p < 0.001, \\p < 0.05, \p < 0.10, respectively
+Standard errors are clustered at the mother's municipality of residence level, 121 clusters.

-7. Assessing mechanisms
+7 Assessing Mechanisms

-Our main hypothesis is that Muslim women may be facing an increase in Islamophobia due to terrorist attacks perpetrated by jihadist groups, and this effect may be particularly salient in the cities where the attacks occur.
+Our main hypothesis is that Muslim women may be facing an increase in Islamophobia due to the terrorist attacks perpetrated by jihadist groups, and this effect may be particularly salient in the cities where the attacks occur.
 We test this hypothesis using three alternatives.
 First, by examining whether there is an increase in the rejection against Muslims; second, we explore whether (reported) hate crimes increased as a consequence of the attacks.
 Finally, we assess the relation between the attacks and maternal stress, and whether stress may induce behavioral responses.

-7.1.
-Rejection against Muslims
+7.1 Rejection against Muslims

-For the Islamophobia analysis, we use data from the Survey "Attitudes Towards Immigration" conducted by the Centro de Investigaciones Sociológicas of Spain for the years 2015, 2016 and 2017.
+For the Islamophobia analysis, we use data from the Survey "Attitudes towards immigration" conducted by the Centro de Investigaciones Sociológicas of Spain for the years 2015, 2016 and 2017.
 The three waves of the survey are nationally representative and sample individuals aged 18 years and older that hold the Spanish nationality.
 It provides information on the perception of the Spanish population on immigration.
 The advantage of using this survey for our analysis is that the 2017 wave was conducted during the month of September, just one month after the attacks.

 First, we assess whether there is an increase in rejection against the Muslim population.
 We use a question that asks Spaniards whether there is a specific group of immigrants for which they feel antipathy.
 The respondents can mention any group without being limited to pre-established categories.
-Using the responses to this question, we construct our first outcome variable, a dummy "Muslim" taking the value of 1 when respondents mention any group that refers to the Muslim population, and zero otherwise.
+Using the responses to this question, we construct our first outcome variable, a dummy "Muslim" taking the value of 1 when respondents mention any group that refers to the Muslim population, 16 and zero otherwise.
 Second, we assess whether negative feelings about immigration have increased after the attacks in affected relative to non-affected areas.
-We rely on a question that asks Spanish individuals whether they consider immigration to be a positive or a negative issue for Spain.
+We rely on a question that asks Spanish whether they consider immigration to be a positive or a negative issue for Spain.
 Using the responses to this question, we construct a dummy variable that is one when respondents declare immigration as "negative" for the country, and zero otherwise.
-Third, we explore any changes in hate speech as a consequence of the attacks.
+Third, we explore any changes in hate speech 17 as a consequence of the attacks.
 We use information from a question asking Spaniards whether, in the last weeks, they have seen or heard any offensive comments against immigrants.
-As can be noted, just the first outcome allows us to directly identify rejection against the Muslim community due to restrictions in data availability as well as the contents of the questions asked in the survey.
-The other two outcomes are targeted to all immigrants, and we use them as an indirect measure of increased rejection against the Muslim community (as they are also included in the immigrant group).